Ronenii/TodoServer/README.md

 Method: **GET**

+Query Parameters:
-Query Parameter: **status**.
+- **status**.
 Value: ALL, PENDING, LATE, DONE (in capital case only).
+- **persistenceMethod**.
+Value: POSTGRES, MONGO.

 Returns the total number of TODOs in the system, according to the given filter.
+The persistence method dictates which of the DBs will the info come from.

 **3.2.4) Get TODOs data**